Apple iPhone 17 Pro Max vs CAT S22 Flip

 Frequently Asked Questions

-Apple iPhone 17 Pro Max excels if you value brightest iphone display ever (3000 nits peak outdoor).
-CAT S22 Flip is better if you prioritize rare 'non-incendive' class 1 div 2 rating for use in hazardous/explosive environments.
-Pick based on your budget and daily use.
+Apple iPhone 17 Pro Max is the better choice if you prioritize brightest iphone display ever (3000 nits peak outdoor).
+CAT S22 Flip wins if you value rare 'non-incendive' class 1 div 2 rating for use in hazardous/explosive environments.
+Both are rated highly (4.8★ vs 4★), so consider your specific needs and budget.

 Affiliate disclosure